Archive for the 'Program' Category

 GOOGLE FORM

-A dedicated networking space will be available for meetings between Ukrainian and international publishing professionals within the XIII International Book Arsenal Festival on Friday, May 30, from 14:00 to 19:00, and Saturday, May 31, from 11:00 to 19:00.
+A dedicated networking space will be available for meetings between Ukrainian and international publishing professionals within the XIII International Book Arsenal Festival on Friday, May 30, from 15:00 to 18:30, Saturday, May 31, from 10:00 to 19:00 and Sunday, June 1, from 10:00 to 13:00.

 In advance of the B2B meetings, the Fellowship Program participants will be provided with detailed information on the Ukrainian book market, available support mechanisms for translating Ukrainian literature abroad, and profiles of the Ukrainian publishers participating in this year’s edition of the Festival.